-Compulsory for BA students in Philosophy: Global and Comparative Perspectives (BA1 and BA2)
+Mandatory course for first-year BA students in Philosophy: Global and Comparative Perspectives

 The aim of this course is to introduce students to African Philosophy.
 It explores the major philosophical traditions emerging from Africa, focusing especially on set of important questions with historical and contemporary relevance.
 What concepts or ideas are significantly meaningful within the context of African philosophy?
 Are these questions unique or would there be unifying features with other intellectual traditions?
 How has these conversations shape (and continued to shape) Africa?
 We will explore themes such as development (history) of African philosophy, Justice and Morality in African Thought, epistemologies of development, belief systems, justification of moral norms and questions of identity.

 Most critically, since philosophy is a living tradition, we will embark on a journey of self-discovery in dialogue with culture and society within the African intellectual domain.
 What this means is that the course invites us through class activities to critically analyze primary texts and critically reflect on cultural (or theological) assumptions/presuppositions of philosophical questions.